utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 This manual will help you get started with the  core steps of assembling the hardware and configuring the basic software of the drone for this course.
 PX4 is the recommended open-source firmware for the CubePilot's Orange Cube+  flight controller.
 The Ardupilot firmware-GCS is also widely used, and you are free to try it as you wish.
 Students are not expected to write low-level drone control code since this complexity is beyond the undergraduate level (given the time available for the capstone).
 This is why the PX4 open-source firmware has been and is still being actively developed by thousands of outstanding engineers worldwide.
 We hope that your work in this course will also be able to contribute to the open-source community!

+There are three major modules that need configuration and setup:
+1. The hardware setup as outlined in this page.
+2. Configuration of the Cube+ autopilot: [link](../../instructions/hardware/orange_cube_plus.md)
+3. Configuration of the Jetson nano computer: [link](../../instructions/hardware/jetson_nano.md).

+Please ensure that you have read through three guides thoroughly.

 For this course, the **main reference is the [PX4 Autopilot official documentation](https://docs.px4.io/main/en/)** (many languages are available!).
 The documentation is quite comprehensive.
 As you might have noticed, you do not need to read everything.
 The point of these instructions are to help you get a head start.

 <img src = "../images/px4-logo.svg" width = "200">